casys-kaist/LineFS/docs/README.md

 > If your system does not have persistent memory, you need to emulate it using DRAM.
 Refer to [How to Emulate Persistent Memory Using Dynamic Random-access Memory (DRAM)](https://software.intel.com/content/www/us/en/develop/articles/how-to-emulate-persistent-memory-on-an-intel-architecture-server.html) for persistent memory emulation.

 LineFS uses persistent memory as storage and it needs to be configured as Device-DAX mode.
 Make sure that the created namespace has enough size.
-It must be larger than the size reserved by LineFS (TODO: Add link).
+It must be larger than the size reserved by LineFS (`dev_size` in `libfs/src/storage/storage.h`).
 A command for creating a new namespace is as below.

 ```shell
 sudo ndctl create-namespace -m dax --region=region0 --size=132G